Joeystaten11/CSC301Fall2018/Unit3/Day4Lab.md

 ### *Employee* database

 4. Congratulations, you have been assigned to the birthday party planning committee for the company in the *Employee* database.
-Write the SQL to print out a list showing each month of the year (numbered 1-12) and how many birthdays occur in that month.
-Put these in order by month.
+Write the SQL to print out a list showing each month of the year (numbered 1-12) and count how many people have a birthday in that month.
+Put these in order by month (1-12).

 5. Assuming you can feed 100 people with one extra large birthday cake, how many cakes will you need each month?
-Make sure you round up so no one gets left out of the cake-fest like [Milton in Office Space](https://www.youtube.com/watch?v=ctOBMFznkto).
-No fractional cakes!
-Write SQL to show the month number, the number of birthdays that month, the number of cakes needed, and a calculation of the total cake budget (each cake costs $43.)
+Make sure you *round up* so no one gets left out of the cake-fest.
+We don't want any fractional cakes!
+Write SQL to show the month number, the number of birthdays that month, the number of cakes needed, and a calculation of the total cake budget (each extra large sheet cake costs $43.)
 Show this number with a dollar sign and commas for the thousands places (if needed), as follows:

 | Month | Birthdays | Cakes | Cake Budget|
 |-------|-----------|-------|------------|